intel/virtual-storage-manager/INSTALL.md

 The storage or agent node is used to run the vsm-agent service which manages the Ceph and physical storage resources.

 #Network
-There are three kinds of networks defined in VSM, and the three networks are OK to be the same one.
+There are three types of networks defined in VSM, and it’s OK if you use a single network for all three types.
 ## Management Network
-Management Network is used to manage the VSM cluster, and interchange data between vsm controller and agents.
+Management Network is used to manage the VSM cluster, and interchanges VSM maangement data between vsm controller and agents.
 ## Ceph Public Network
 Ceph Public Network is used to serve IO operations between ceph nodes and clients.
 ## Ceph Cluster Network